Board of Directors and Advisory Council

 Mary Jane Ireland

 Dr. Mary Jane Ireland is the Executive Director of the Animal Health Directorate, Policy and Programs Branch at the Canadian Food Inspection Agency (CFIA).
-She is also the Chief Veterinary Officer (CVO) for Canada and the OIE Delegate for Canada.
+She is also the Chief Veterinary Officer (CVO) for Canada and the WOAH Delegate for Canada.

 Dr. Ireland graduated from the Ontario Veterinary College at the University of Guelph, with a degree in Veterinary Medicine and a post-graduate degrees in Veterinary Immunology and Business Administration.
 She began her career in a mixed animal practice in eastern Ontario.